Trojan Olympic Swim Hopefuls Set For Trials

 Vendt, one of the hardest workers in the sport, has a good - though not easy - chance to repeat as a member of the U.S. team in both the 400m IM and 1500m free.
 He is seeded second in the 400m medley behind U.S. superstar Michael Phelps, the world record holder in the event.
 Seeded third behind Vendt is veteran Tom Wilkens, who Vendt edged in 2000.
 Vendt is also seeded second in the mile, less than half of a second behind top qualifier and fellow Trojan Jensen.
-With third-seeded and American record holder Chris Thompson out with an injury, Vendt and Jensen are both favorites to make the team.
+But seeded third is Chris Thompson, the American record holder in the event.

 In addition to swimming the mile, Jensen, who took the spring semester off of school to concentrate on training for the Olympic Trials, is seeded fourth in the 400m free.
 In that race, he will run into, among others top-seeded Klete Keller.
 Seeded second is Robert Margalis, who is also a threat in the 400m IM and the 1500m free.

 Keller, in his efforts to make his second straight Olympic team, will also swim the 200m free and enters the race seeded second behind, who else, Phelps.
 Former Texas Longhorn Nate Dusing and 31-year old Josh Davis are among a talented group that figure to make the 200m free a nail-biting event.